• Skip to main content

 You'll also need to pop a baking dish filled with water on the bottom shelf of the oven.
 This will keep the oven nice and steamy and ensure your pudding has a lovely soft texture.

-The precise ingredient list and method is easy to follow and can be found in the recipe card at the very end of this post.
+The precise method is easy to follow – find it in the recipe card at the very end of this post.
+Make sure you keep scrolling to find the tested and tweaked instructions in the recipe card at the bottom of this post.

 The most important things to note with the method are:

-• cover the tins loosely with foil before placing into the oven
+• cover the tins loosely with foil before placing into the oven (see image 2)

 • make sure the baking tray on the bottom shelf has water in it throughout the entire baking process